ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/05_RBBH_CDS_MegPaft.md

 		B. find RBH using script to get Reciprocal Best Hits list

-		C. Re-run using blast 2.10 `max-target-seq 1`: Blast will return only the first most significant database hits
+		C. Re-run using blast 2.10 `max-target-seq 1`: Blast will return only the first most significant database hits (blast_NewtargTcacao)

 - Further docs: